 The current Uniform Statewide Building Code (USBC) went into effect on September 4, 2019, which now requires mechanical testing for air leakage in duct-work.
 See below for more details on the USBC regulatory process.

 On December 16, 2019, the Department of Housing and Community Development (DHCD) Board voted to approve the draft 2018 USBC, which included blower door testing for all new construction.
 On December 14, 2020, the Board voted to adopt a final draft of the USBC, which includes blower door testing and increased insulation requirements for ceilings.
-The final code is anticipated to go into effect on July 1, 2021.
+The final code went into effect on July 1, 2021.
 The 2021 update process is not expected to begin until after this final draft is in effect.

 Virginia Regulatory Process